-Citron Crested Cockatoo - Cacatua citrinocristata - Critically Endangered
+Citron Crested Cockatoo - Cacatua Citrinocristata - Critically Endangered

 The citron-crested cockatoo (Cacatua citrinocristata) is a medium-sized cockatoo with an orange crest, dark grey beak, pale orange ear patches, and strong feet and claws.
 The underside of the larger wing and tail feathers have a pale yellow color.
 The eyelid color is a very light blue.
 Both sexes are similar.
 Females have a coppered colored eye where as the male has a very dark black eye.